 |4||April 9||Results||Steel Challenge|

-July 9 Match CANCELED – The Next Match is Saturday August 26, 2017
+The October Match Has Been Canceled – The Next Match is Saturday November 25, 2017

 Please join us on the fourth Saturday of each month, for a SCSA sanctioned Steel Challenge Match.
 As always, dress for the weather and remember to install the Practiscore App on your mobile device.